 Dothan is a larger medium-sized city located in the state of Alabama.
 With a population of 68,560 people and 16 constituent neighborhoods, Dothan is the seventh largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dothan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Dothan isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dothan are a mix of both white- and blue-collar jobs.
 Overall, Dothan is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Dothan who work in sales jobs (13.88%), office and administrative support (12.83%), and healthcare (8.72%).

 The per capita income in Dothan in 2010 was $25,544, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $102,176 for a family of four.
 However, Dothan contains both very wealthy and poor people as well.

 Dothan is an extremely ethnically-diverse city.
 The people who call Dothan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dothan residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dothan include Irish, German, Italian, and Scottish.